 Divergent Underwriting Standards

 If the insurance company had knowledge of facts that should have put the insurer on notice of the false or inaccurate information, this might create a duty to inquire further.
-When the insurance company ignores information in this situation, the insurance company might be deemed to waive its ability to rely on the non-disclosure or misrepresentation as a basis to deny coverage.
+When the insurance company has such knowledge and fails to inquire further, the insurance company might be deemed to waive its ability to rely on the non-disclosure or misrepresentation as a basis to deny coverage.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].